 Stage 3: Structured pilots

-This is where things get interesting.
-The team agrees to test AI against specific tasks—content repurposing, ad copy, blog outlines, subject lines—with intention.
-They build a shared prompt library and start training one another.
-They trial marketing-specific tools (Jasper for copy, MidJourney for visuals) and the AI already in familiar platforms (HubSpot’s content assistant, Canva’s Magic Write, Notion AI).
+The team agrees to test AI against specific tasks: content repurposing, ad copy, blog outlines, subject lines with intention.
+They build a shared use case library and start training one another.
+They trial marketing-specific tools and the AI already in familiar platforms (HubSpot's content assistant, Canva's Magic Write, Notion AI).

 Clear use cases: repurposing, ad copy, blog outlines, subject lines.